Community Asset Transfer

 Welcome to Argyll and Bute Council’s Asset Transfer Request pages for Community Transfer Bodies.
 These pages have been developed in line with the Community Empowerment (Scotland) Act 2015.
 In particular Part 5 of the Community Empowerment (Scotland) Act 2015 which sets out the key rights and duties for community transfer bodies and relevant authorities and provides a new framework for the asset transfer process.

-Download our Annual Report from here
+Download our Annual reports from here:

 Registered community transfer bodies can now make applications to public authorities to acquire land and property which is not listed for sale.